rdavisau/linqpad-dump-editable/README.md

 For more control, you can implement an `EditorRule` from scratch, like in the below case where we match on a specific type's property, and provide an editor with images for content:

 ![adding a food selector rule](https://ryandavis.io/content/images/2019/04/dump-editable/editor-rule-foodselector.png) When creating editor rules, it's important to use the provided `setVal` callback, rather than applying reflection directly - the `setVal` callback encapsulates the functionality required to properly change a value, including refreshing the editor contents and applying special processing such as anonymous type mutation.
+If you want to suppress automatic refresh of an editor - for example, to avoid recreating a control - you can set `DisableAutomaticRefresh` of the editor rule to `false`, or specify it via the optional `disableAutomaticRefresh` parameter on `EditorRule.For` or `EditorRule.ForType`.

 In both of the examples above we added 'global rules' that apply to all `EditableDumpContainer`s.
 You can also add a rule to an individual instance using the `AddEditorRule` method on that instance.
 Instance rules are evaluated before global rules.